tlswg/tls13-spec/draft-ietf-tls-tls13.md

 length
-: The length (in bytes) of the following TLSCiphertext.encrypted_record, which is the sum of the lengths of the content and the padding, plus one for the inner content type.
+: The length (in bytes) of the following TLSCiphertext.encrypted_record, which is the sum of the lengths of the content and the padding, plus one for the inner content type, plus any expansion added by the AEAD algorithm.
   The length MUST NOT exceed 2^14 + 256.
   An endpoint that receives a record that exceeds this length MUST terminate the connection with a "record_overflow" alert.